 Although much of the global stock markets – both in the UK and internationally, have since recovered from the mass sell-off that we saw in March, there are still some potentially attractive deals to be had.
-While some of the picks outlined in this article centres on the short-to-medium term (such as Royal Mail and Tesco), others focus on the long-term game (such as Tesla and Amazon).

 With that being said, it is imperative that you perform your own research prior to buying shares.
 Crucially, the views expressed within this article are those of the author and thus – there is no guarantee that any of these companies will make you money.